Breakpoint: Inspection tools

 When a breakpoint is hit, various tools are used to inspect the state of the program or alter it.
 Stack trace of each thread may be used to see the chain of function calls that led to the paused instruction.
 A list of watches allows one to view the values of selected variables and expressions.
 There may also be tools to show the contents of registers, loaded program modules and other information.

+Logpoints

+A logpoint is a type of breakpoint that only prints (or "logs") information instead of interrupting execution.
+Usually the developer can specify a message and/or values of variables to print when execution reaches a specific point.

+Logpoints are an alternative to putting logging statements into the program being debugged (sometimes called printf debugging), and particularly helpful when changing the program is not practical (for example when debugging an external library called by the program).

 Implementations

 Hardware

 Many processors include hardware support for breakpoints (typically instruction and data breakpoints).
 As an example, the x86 instruction set architecture provides hardware support for breakpoints with its x86 debug registers.
 Such hardware may include limitations, for example not allowing breakpoints on instructions located in branch delay slots.
 This kind of limitation is imposed by the microarchitecture of the processor and varies from processor to processor.

 Software

 Without hardware support (and in multitasking environments), debuggers have to implement breakpoints in software.
 For instruction breakpoints, this is a comparatively simple task of replacing the instruction at the location of the breakpoint by either: